 - Use strong nonlinear transverse focusing in storage rings to suppress fast coherent beam instabilities through increasing damping rate by orders of magnitude via betatron tune spread and demonstrate this approach experimentally.

 - Lipi Gupta, University of Chicago

 - Nikita Kuklev, University of Chicago

 - Stas Baturin, University of Chicago

-- Experimental Investigation of Henon-Heiles Type Dynamical System at IOTA (Kim / Kuklev)
+- Experimental Demonstration of Quasi Integrable Octupole Lattice at the IOTA (Integrable Optics Test Accelerator) (Kim / Kuklev)

-- Online modeling and optimization of a transmission electron microscope (Maxson / Duncan)
+- Online tuning, rea-time modeling, and aberration correction in electron microscopes (Maxson / Duncan)

 - Optical Transport and Beam Manipulation for Optical Stochastic Cooling (Piot / Dick)

 - Optimization of ultra-compact free-electron laser performance with start-to-end simulations (Rosenzweig / Majernik / Robles)